lijunwangs/solana/vortexor/Readme.md

 decide the vortexor is dead or disconnected it may choose to use another vortexor or use its own native QUI TPU streamer by updating the ContactInfo about TPU address.

+Deployment Considerations
+The vortexor while making the validator more scalable in handling transactions, does have its drawbacks:
+1. It increases the deployment complexity.
+By default, for validators which do not use vortexors, there is no deploument impact and functional/performance impacts.
+For validators using vortexors, it requires addtional deployment task to deploy the vortexor.
+For performance considerations, it is most likely the vortexor will be running in a seperate node from its pairing validator.
+To mitigate complexity of the deployment, the vortexor will support taking minimal arguments to work with the validator, and similarly it takes minimal changes on the validator to work with the vortexor.
+There will be clear public documentation how to run a vortexor and to pair a validator with it.
+There will be auto fallback mechanism built-in that in the case of conneciton breakage between the vortexor and the validator, the validator auto fallback to its built-in streamer.
+In addition, the valdator and the vortexor will support the additional admin RPC to query the vortexor pairing states and mange pairing relationship.
+2. There is an extra hop from the original clients sending the transaction to the leader validator.
+This is a trade-off between scalability and latency.
+The latency can be minimized as the vortexor is expected to run on a node which is on the private network with low latency to the validator.
+With this consideration, the solution also supports pure UDP to forward transactions from the vortexor to the validator.
+3. The security implications, there is an implict trust relationship between the validator and the vortexor.
+It is expected that the vortexor and the validator to be running in the same private network.
+In addition, firewall rules can be used to limit access to the validator's VerifiedPacketReceiver's port only to the authorized validator.
+We also support using QUIC as the transport.
+In the QUIC we can have rule to limit the connections from the known pubkey.
+Finally, there can be an option to enforce the transaction to go through sigverifications in the validator (default will be off due to its added computing cost -- double verifications).
+4. There is already some solution like jito-relayer being used by validators.
+The solutions will be compatibile with jito-relayers in that it should not impact validators already using jito validator and relayers.
+Also, we will keep the arguments of vortexor CLI close to jito-relayer's CLI as possible to reduce surprises for validators migrating to using vortexor from the jito-relayer.